QIUYUEN/QNAS/README.md

 QNAS User Guide:

-1. Before using QNAS, your system may need to install Node.js to ensure that QNAS runs properly.
+1. Before using QNAS, you need to install Node.js to ensure the system runs properly.
 Node.js is a JavaScript runtime environment.
-You can find “node-v24.18.0-x64.msi” in the Node.js folder.
-Please install it first.
+If it is already installed on your system, you can skip this step.Download Node.js:https://nodejs.org/en/download.

 2. After Node.js has been installed, double-click “start.bat” in the root directory.
 A command window will appear, which means QNAS has started successfully.
 Please note that while the NAS system is running, do not close this command window.